ops-center/searchlight/docs/cluster-alerts/ca_cert.md

 # Check ca_cert

-ClusterAlert `ca_cert` checks the expiration timestamp of Kubernetes api server CA certificate.
+Check command `ca_cert` checks the expiration timestamp of Kubernetes api server CA certificate.
 No longer you have to get a surprise that the CA certificate for your cluster has expired.

 ## Spec
 `ca_cert` check command has the following variables: